 If paternity is an issue among unmarried couples, the mother can petition the court to order genetic testing to provide verifiable evidence as a basis for any decisions regarding paternity.

-The Schoenberg Family Law Group, P.C. has been serving clients for more than 30 years, specializing in all matters of family law.
+The Schoenberg Family Law Group, P.C. has been serving clients for more than 30 years, specializing in all matters of family law in San Mateo.
 Paternity can be a delicate, life-changing affair that can significantly affect the livelihood of everyone involved.

 Our family law professionals put the needs of you and your children first, ensuring that the rights of you and your child are adequately protected through the entire process.
 We work diligently to provide sympathetic, compassionate legal counsel for those proving or disproving paternity, and give you help in your time of need.

 If you have any issues or concerns regarding paternity in your family, please contact us online or call 415.834.1120.